hbschlegel/TDCI-CAP/doc/src/manual.md

 ```

-`IOp(3/194)` can set the absorbing potential parameters proportional to each atom's van der Waals radius in the following format:
+`IOp(3/194)` sets the absorbing potential parameters proportional to each atom's van der Waals radius in the following format:
-`aaabbb01` Where the outer boundary is set at aaa/10 times the atom's van der Waals radius, and the inner boundary is set at bbb/10 times the atom's van der Waals radius.
+`bbbaaa01` Where the inner boundary ($R_{\text{A}}$) is set at aaa/10 times the atom's van der Waals radius, and the outer boundary ($R_{\text{B}}$) is set at bbb/10 times the atom's van der Waals radius.
-For example, the `3/194=10003501` in the example sets the inner boundary to 3.5 radii, and the outer boundary to 10 radii.
+For example, the `3/194=10003501` in the example sets $R_{\text{A}}$ to 3.5 radii, and $R_{\text{B}}$ to 10 radii.

-`IOp(3/195)` sets the maximum value of the absorbing potential in atomic units.
-10 is a good default.
+`IOp(3/195)` sets the maximum value of the absorbing potential ($V_{\text{max}}$) in atomic units.
+10 is suitable.

-`IOp(6/18)=1` and `IOp(9/127)=2` are necessary for writing the MatrixElements.faf
+`IOp(6/18)=1` and `IOp(9/127)=2` are necessary for calculating some of the matrix elements that are written to MatrixElements.faf

-`IOp(8/10)=91` enables `IOp(8/37)` and `IOp(8/38)`, which specify the orbital cutoffs.
+`IOp(8/10)=91` enables `IOp(8/37)` and `IOp(8/38)`, which specify the active space.

-`IOp(8/37)=2` selects the first occupied orbital to be included in the active space.
+`IOp(8/37)=N` selects orbital N as the first occupied orbital to be included in the active space.
 Excitations out of orbitals below will not be considered.
-Note that orbitals are indexed staring at 1, not 0.
+Note tIn Gaussian the orbitals are indexed staring at 1, not 0.

-`IOp(8/38)=-10` selects the end of the active space.
-If `IOp(8/38)=N` where N is positive, the last virtual orbital in the active space will be orbital `N`.
+`IOp(8/38)=N` If N is positive, selects orbital N as the last orbital to be included in the active space.
 If N is negative, the N highest energy virtual orbitals will be removed from the active space.
-In practice, we select this to ignore orbitals above about 3.0 Hartree.
+In practice, we select this to ignore orbitals with energies above about 3.0 Hartree.

-Don't change the line that starts with `OUTPUT=`, it specifies the indices of the various files to be included in the MatrixElements.faf file.
+Don't change the line that starts with `OUTPUT=`; it specifies the indices of the various files to be included in the MatrixElements.faf file.

-When selecting an active space, one must be careful to ensure degenerate orbitals remain in the same (non)-active set.
+When selecting an active space, one must be careful to ensure degenerate orbitals remain in the same active or non-active set.
 If one degenerate orbital is left out of the active space while others are included, it will cause unphysical results.

-If you're having convergence difficulties, try combinations of these parameters: `int(acc2e=12) SCF(QC,NoVarAcc,NoIncFock,MaxCYC=64,VShift=500)`
+If you're having convergence difficulties, try combinations of these parameters: `SCF(QC,NoVarAcc,NoIncFock,MaxCYC=64,VShift=500)`

-For more information on the IOps, consult the [Gaussian overlay documentation](https://gaussian.com/overlay9/).
+For more information on the IOps, consult the [Gaussian overlay documentation](https://gaussian.com/iops/).
 The SCF parameters are documented [here](https://gaussian.com/scf/).

 NOTE: If you are using shared computing like WSU's Grid, please remember to follow their rules and policies.
 This means you should run Gaussian and TDCI from an sbatch script that is scheduled through SLURM.
 See your computing resource's documentation for more details.